There was a time when you'd have a pension at the end of your working years.

 A prudent retirement strategy also entertains different consequences.

-Financial advisors often use multiple-probability simulations to try to assess the degree of financial risk to a retirement strategy in case of an unexpected outcome.
-These simulations can help to inform the advisor and the retiree or pre-retiree about the "what ifs" that may affect a strategy.
+We use multiple-probability simulations to try to assess the degree of financial risk to a retirement strategy in case of an unexpected outcome.
+These simulations can help to inform us and the retiree or pre-retiree about the "what ifs" that may affect a strategy.
 They also consider sequence-of-returns risk, which refers to the uncertainty of the order of returns an investor may receive over an extended period.

 Let a retirement strategy guide you.